 If you want a good chance at being elected you will need people to help you.
 This is where running in a group is helpful, however you may wish to ask your friends who are students at Curtin to help out by handing out How to Votes, doing poster runs or speaking at lectures.
-To give all candidates a fair chance, campaigners must be enrolled students at Curtin University.
+To give all candidates a fair chance, campaigners must be enrolled students (ie enrolled in at least one Curtin University unit and, as such, would include UniReady students).
 A person who is distributing campaign material or otherwise canvassing must produce their student card when requested by the Returning Officer.

 You must also make sure that your campaigners are aware of the Regulations, election offences and the contents of this Election Handbook.
+If an individual campaigning for you breaches the rules, you or your group may be penalised.